ondrej33/predator-prey-dynamics/README.md

 Our results are present in `results` directory.
 Each set of experiments has its own subfolder with all the evolution logs, sometimes even overviews.
-The directory also contains some of the visualizations.
+The directory also contains several GIF animations of various strategies in `animations` subfolder.

 # Installation and running